tpcofficial/almace-scaffolding/_app/_pages/about.md

 desc: 私たちに関しては・About us

 ---
-This is an example About page.

 TPC is a global digital solutions provider, primarily based in the US, offering services to the United States and the majority of Europe.
-We mostly specialise in enterprise web application development, infrastructure engineering and management as well as
+We mostly specialise in enterprise web application development, infrastructure engineering and management as well as cybersecurity.

+Partnered with companies across the United States and Europe, we aim to be the best of the best.

 ## Where are we